Performing a Quality Review

 Once reviewers have been chosen and they accept their review assignment, they receive the reviewer guidelines and a form outlining the review criteria based on the article type.
 Reviewers use these criteria in determining merit.
 While the criteria may vary somewhat according to the type of article, in general reviewers will be checking that the work is original or new, that the study design and methodology are appropriate and described so that others could replicate what has been done, that the results are presented clearly and appropriately, that the conclusions are reliable and significant, and that the work is of a high enough standard to be published in the journal.

-As a reviewer for the ASHA Journals, you will use the online system ScholarOne Manuscripts to read and review the manuscript assigned to you.
-The bulk of your review will be framed by the score sheet provided in ScholarOne Manuscripts for the journal.
+As a reviewer for the ASHA Journals, you will use the Editorial Manager peer review system to read and review the manuscript assigned to you.
+The bulk of your review will be framed by the score sheet provided in the online system for the journal.
 Please keep your comments as succinct as possible, listing strengths and weaknesses for the categories in the review template.
 Please do not provide line-by-line comments.
 Any accepted manuscript will go through a production process that includes copyediting.

 In addition to the review criteria, reviewers are asked to consider the reporting frameworks appropriate for the manuscript content (see EQUATOR Network section below).
 ASHA journals strives to evaluate content consistently based on clear criteria and widely adopted reporting frameworks, such as those listed on the Equator Network.